srujanpanuganti/turtlebot3-navigation-A-Star/README.md

 The sample command is given as below.
 In my case the name of the package that I have created is planning. rosrun planning publisher.py

-Additional attachments:
-the path generated from the A* algorithm has been attached path.png in the codes folder the simulation videos have been attached with the name turtlebot1.mp4 and turtlebot2.mp4 turtlebot1.mp4 is a longer video whereas turtlebot2.mp4 is a shorter video for a smaller distance

-As the turtlebot is moving relatively slowly, it took more than 30 seconds to reach the goal.